 The drive out of Yosemite is just as amazing as the way in, so make sure you take advantage of the viewing points along route.
 I wish we had spent more time in Yosemite but the risk of flooding in the valley sent us on our way to Monterey.

-RV tip – Make sure you fill up your tank before you reach Yosemite – fuel prices in the national park ark are very steep.
+Make sure you fill up on your tank before you reach Yosemite – fuel prices in the national parks are very steep

 - 199 miles